koushik-elite/Signature-Verification/README.md

 A CSV file "train_final.csv" will be created in "sample_Signature" folder

-Run the jupyter notepad [Signature Training.ipynb](/Signature Training.ipynb) for training.
+Run the jupyter notebook [Signature Training.ipynb](/Signature Training.ipynb) for training.

+## Training Kaggle

+model_v4 in the <root>/application/model is trained in kaggle with large signature dataset to get more accurate model

+Use the notebook [Signature Training kaggle.ipynb](/Signature Training kaggle.ipynb) upload it to kaggle and use this dataset [signature-verification-dataset](https://www.kaggle.com/robinreni/signature-verification-dataset) for training download the model and use it for production

 # Reference